michaellanuk/producer_consumer/README.md

 Example: `./main 5 10 2 2`

-NB: some utilities such as `semtimedop()` are not available on MacOS.
+NB: some utilities such as `semtimedop()` are not available on MacOS (see [link](https://stackoverflow.com/questions/1405132/unix-osx-version-of-semtimedop) for workaround)